 FileBrowser App: Better Way to Access Files Remotely on your iPhone/iPad

 For most folks who are already into this, FileBrowser would be a familiar name.
 But if you’re only now testing the waters and need an app that lets you connect your iPad or iPhone to your computer/PC/Mac/NAS or quite a bunch of other alternative storage spaces, FileBrowser gets our seal of recommendation.

 First things first: it’s not a free app (there’s a lite version which is free), and judging by average App Store app price standards, it’s not cheap either.
 At about $6, most folks would put it on the right side of the cheap-costly spectrum.
 But it’s worth every penny you pay for.
 Here’s why:

-- You want a remote file browsing app to be easy to use.
 FileBrowser does that.
 FileBrowser makes it uber-simple to connect, access, share and do all the stuff that you want to do remotely.

-- You want to set it up easily.
 Fact is, FileBrowser does not come with any setup processes at all.
 You install it on your iPhone/iPad and armed with the IP address of your NAS drive/PC/Mac/TimeCapsule, you can connect directly.
-If it's on the same network, FileBrowser does the job for you.
-That's it.
+If it’s on the same network, FileBrowser does the job for you.
+That’s it.

-- VPN.
 When you are remotely connecting over the internet (out of your network), FileBrowser aims to make it easy too (although I think it gets a little lengthy).